 Dadda Havelis of Bikaner

-The third important group of Havelis along this merchant trail of Bikaner.
+The third important group of Havelis along this Bikaner heritage walk.
 In actual life, this might have been probably the most prominent family.
 The Dadda family supported the royal family in terms of offering wealth when required and in return, were quite favored by them.
 Not as traditional as the Rampuria and the Kothari Havelis, the Dadda havelis showcased a touch of the British- European influence in its design.

 Inside a refurbished Haveli – Bhawar Niwas